What's the Story? Story is actually an entire town, located in southern Brown County. The town of Story and the "Story Inn" are one and the same.

 Kevin is actually trained in the civil engineering and land surveying fields.
 He discovered his passion for food from campfire experiences, holiday meals in grandma's kitchens and ubiquitous Indiana backyard fire pit (pronounced "far-peeit") cookouts.
 Nothing quite peaks the appetite as a day on a cold shield lake in northern Ontario, or a day tromping through the wooded hills of Appalachia surveying pipelines.
 "There's no better motivator than appetite", he says.

-Rebecca Brunson, Event Manager.
-Rebecca books all of the Story Inn's weddings, parties and special events.
+Lisa Morrison, Event Manager.
+Lisa books all of the Story Inn's weddings, parties and special events.
 She handles each of these events from inception to conclusion.
-Her strongest gift is her relentless attention to detail, and she enjoys an excellent rapport with brides and their families.
-Rebecca brings 19 years of experience in the hospitality and entertainment industry.
-You may contact her at email@example.com.
+Her strongest gifts are her relentless attention to details, creative ideas and a wonderful ability to establish rapport with brides and their families.
+Lisa brings several decades of experience in the hospitality and entertainment industry as she was a well-know radio personality for twenty years.
+She's enthusiastic and committed to making any event at Story the best ever.
+You may contact her at firstname.lastname@example.org or at email@example.com.

 Frank Mueller, Consultant